How can I speed up my website?

 Lazy loading PRO

-In the Slider settings → Optimize → Loading you can either choose to load your slider after everything else has been loaded to your website, with the Delayed loading option, or what really makes a difference is the Lazy loading, which makes your slider only load as many slides at once as you want.
+In the Slider settings → Optimize → Loading you can either choose to load your slider background images after everything else has been loaded to your website, with the Delayed loading option, or what really makes a difference is the Lazy loading, which makes your slider only load as many slide background images at once as you want.

 A small image can have a big size too, if its quality is too good.
 After a given quality people's eyes can't see the difference, so don't use images with too high quality.
 You can lower your image quality with an image editor program like Photoshop or GIMP.